Deleted file recovery

-How to recover deleted files with CnW Recovery software
+How to recover deleted files with CnW data recovery software

 Most operating systems do not delete the data of a file when asked to delete a file.
-Instead, the directory entry is marked as deleted, and both the directory entry, and the data area can then be used by newer files.
-If nothing else is then written to the disk, then the data can be recovered.
+Instead, the directory entry is marked as deleted, and the space used by both the directory entry, and the data can then be used by newer files.
+If nothing else is written to the disk, then the data can be recovered.
 If new files have been written to the disk, then there is always a possibility that deleted files may be overwritten, or partially corrupted.
+Download free demo

 Deleted FAT files

-With a FAT disk, the first entry of the file is marked with byte E5H.
+With a FAT disk, the first byte of the directory entry is changed to be the value E5H.
 This overwrites the first character of the file name, but compared with loosing the file, this is not too important.
 On a FAT disk, at the same time as marking the directory, the FAT is cleared down.
 This can be serious as the file allocation table indicates where the data is stored.
-The directory stored the location for the start of the file, and short files are normally contiguous, and so a good guess will be to read the file as a sequential file.
+The directory stores the location for the start of the file, and short files are normally contiguous, and so a good guess will be to read the file as a sequential file.
 For a long file, it is common for them to be fragmented and manual joining together of the files may be required.

 Deleted NTFS Files

 An NTFS disk is normally slightly easier to recover.
-The directory has a flag to indicate that the file has been deleted.
+The directory entry (part of the Master File Table, $MFT) has a flag to indicate that the file has been deleted.
 The directory entry also stores pointers to the first 20 or so fragments of a file.
 This number is very varied, but for a file with only a few fragments, total recovery will be possible.
 Some NTFS file can have thousands of fragments, and extra chains are stored in other MFTs.
 The chance of automatic recovery is limited, but may be possible if nothing else has been written to the disk after deletion.

 Raw recovery for deleted files